weaviate/weaviate-io/developers/weaviate/installation/embedded.md

 When you exit the client script or application, the Embedded Weaviate instance also exits:

-- Scripts: The Embedded Weaviate instance exists when the script exits.
+- Scripts: The Embedded Weaviate instance exits when the script exits.
-- Applications: The Embedded Weaviate instance exists when the application exits.
+- Applications: The Embedded Weaviate instance exits when the application exits.
-- Jupyter Notebooks: The Embedded Weaviate instance exists when the Jupyter notebook is no longer active.
+- Jupyter Notebooks: The Embedded Weaviate instance exits when the Jupyter notebook is no longer active.

 ## Supported Environments

-Embedded Weaviate is supported on:
+Embedded Weaviate is supported on Linux and macOS.
-- Linux
-- macOS

 ## Client languages